ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 1. Use sub-functions to better control optional parameters.
 1. Move rule outputs to sub-directories.
 1. Make sure all rules write to a log if possible.
+1. Converted all rule inputs to snakemake rule variables.

 ## Output